I-Dont-Remember/site/content/about.md

 If you'd like to reach out for whatever reason, easiest place to reach me is through [Twitter](https://twitter.com/maybekq) or [LinkedIn](https://linkedin.com/in/quinnkevinp).

+## How I got into writing code

+Ended up studying Computer Engineering in my first year of university, but the classes I started with didn't catch my attention, and I assumed it wasn't for me.
+Amidst cramming for exams, I attempted to write a small Python script to spam [a certain well-known music video](https://www.youtube.com/watch?v=dQw4w9WgXcQ) in new browser tabs on my friends computer.
+I had no idea how to distribute my mildly-malicious program (thereby only spamming myself), but the seed was planted 🌱.
+What my courses were missing that this ~10 line script had was the capability -- unlike my classes building Java apps in the IDE CLI I didn't understand, here I was actually controlling the computer!
+Thus, the spark grew into into my modern-day self of Jira tickets and [**LGTM**](https://justtechdebt.com/articles/dev-already-abandoned-new-years-resolution-to-actually-read-prs/).

+## What I do

 ### 🧑‍💻 [Product-minded](https://blog.pragmaticengineer.com/the-product-minded-engineer/) Backend Software Engineer

 - Know enough to be dangerous across the stack, from Ansible to Python to React, but most effective working with non-GUI projects — CLIs, APIs, backend systems.